 Why do current treatments often fail?

-Let us use the fish analogy again.
-Killing “amphibians” (bad bacteria) does not increase the number of fish (good bacteria) in a dry pond.
-Without adding water to the pond, amphibians will be back and fish will not grow up.
+To illustrate this concept, consider the analogy of a pond: killing "amphibians" (bad bacteria) does not increase the number of "fish" (beneficial bacteria) in a dry pond.
+Without altering the environment, the amphibians will return, while the fish will not thrive.

 How about probiotic supplement?